Heathcote Junction railway station

-Heathcote Junction railway station is located on the North East line in Victoria, Australia.
-It serves the town of Heathcote Junction, and opened on 17 March 1890 as Kilmore Junction.
-It was renamed Heathcote Junction on 15 May 1922.
+Heathcote Junction railway station is a regional railway station on the Tocumwal line.
+It serves the town of the same name, in Victoria, Australia.
+Heathcote Junction is a ground level unstaffed station, featuring two side platforms.
+It opened on 17 March 1890, with the current station provided in 1990.

+Initially opened as Kilmore Junction, the station was given its current name of Heathcote Junction on 15 May 1922.

 History

 A crossing loop, named Summit, was opened at the location in November 1885, but closed in January 1886, after duplication works on the North East line were completed.
 Soon afterwards, surveyors planning the route of a branch line to Kilmore, and later to Heathcote, selected the site as the junction of the branch.

 In 1887, a junction was provided for construction trains on the new Kilmore line, which branched off to the west of the station, passing behind the down platform, with the points facing Melbourne.
 In 1888, a signal box, named Kilmore Junction, opened on the eastern side of the main line, but a station was not provided until March 1890.
 It had only small passenger shelters and no goods facilities.
 Even though the branch line north-west to Heathcote, and thence to Bendigo, was opened in 1890, the station was not renamed Heathcote Junction until 15 May 1922.